BMI Calculator for Teens

 When looking at the charts, you can quickly find what percentile you belong to and, from that, how (un)healthy your BMI is.
-At this early stages of body development, there are many factors that influence the body's composition and proportions, both of which are things that affect the BMI value.
+At this early stage of body development, many factors influence the body's composition and proportions, both of which affect the BMI value.

-If there are many variables that are ignored by in an adults BMI, it's even worse for teens and kids.
-One way to deal with this is to separate the acceptable BMI values by age and gender and just compare a given teenager with the rest of teenagers in his or her age.
-This is by no means perfect, but together with the broad margins for healthy BMI for teens established by WHO, this makes it a fairly robust diagnostics system.
+If there are many variables that are ignored in an adult's BMI, it's even worse for teens and kids.
+One way to deal with this is to separate the acceptable BMI values by age and gender and just compare a given teenager with the rest of the teenagers in his or her age group.
+This is by no means perfect, but together with the broad margins for healthy BMI for teens established by WHO, this makes it a fairly robust diagnostic system.

-We need, as always, to not lose sight of the bigger picture, and we have dedicated an entire section towards that aim.
-For now let's just take a look at the BMI charts for teens and, after that, learn how to use this BMI calculator for teens, and what to do with its results; after all, that's what you came here for, ain't it?
+We need, as always, to keep our eyes on the bigger picture, and we have dedicated an entire section toward that aim.
+For now, let's just take a look at the BMI charts for teens and, after that, learn how to use this BMI calculator for teens, and what to do with its results; after all, that's what you came here for, isn't it?

 How to use the BMI calculator for teens

-- Your percentile according to your age and sex
+- Your percentile according to your age and sex; and

 A word of caution regarding BMI for teens and health

-Even if WHO decided to use Omni calculator to estimate your ideal body weight the amount of body fat (or alternatively your adiposity index), lean body mass or body water content, it would still be a very time consuming process and would require access to the Internet, which cannot be taken for granted.
-So instead WHO decided to settle for a quantity that could be calculated from two easy to measure parameters: height and weight.
+Even if WHO decided to use an Omni calculator to estimate your ideal body weight, the amount of body fat, lean body mass, or body water content, it would still be a very time-consuming process.
+It would require access to the Internet, which cannot be taken for granted.
+So instead, the WHO decided to settle for a quantity that could be calculated from two easy-to-measure parameters: height and weight.

-Using these two simple values (which pretty much everyone knows roughly) we can get a decent estimator of your body's health and whether you should take action to improve it or not.
+Using these two simple values (which pretty much everyone knows roughly), we can get a decent estimation of your body's health and whether you should take action to improve it or not.
 The best way to think about BMI is as a "pre-doctor" test that you can do at any time.
-If you find yourself in the risk categories (underweight, obese, etc.) you should consult with an expert to get a more thorough check on your health.
+If you find yourself in the risk categories (underweight, obese, etc.), you should consult with an expert to get a more thorough check on your health.